 In some cases, proof of sick leave can include a medical note.
 Employers should keep in mind that they cannot ask for medical information such as the diagnosis of the staff member’s health issue or the treatment they are receiving.

 Employers can only seek the following details when requesting a doctor’s note:

 - The length of the leave

-- The date the employee saw a health care professional
+- The date the employee saw a healthcare professional

-- Whether or not the employee was examined in person by the health care professional issuing the medical note
+- Whether or not the employee was examined in person by the healthcare professional issuing the medical note

 Should I offer paid sick leave?

-At times, sick employees may push themselves to coming into work because they do not want to lose wages.
+At times, sick employees may push themselves to come to work because they do not want to lose wages.
 Not only is this bad for their health and productivity, but it also puts other employees and customers at risk of infection.
 If you can, offering paid sick leave to your employees is a benefit that will contribute towards a healthier and safe workplace.
 It is also a perk that’ll help you attract and retain talent.